AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Main Results

 \subsection{Latency and memory use}

 Costs in terms of the memory and latency required by pooling operations are largely overlooked in literature as single operations have minor latency times and memory consumption.
 However, given potentially limited available resources, and the fact that operations are executed thousands of times per epoch, we advocate an evaluation of the running times and memory use.
-Slow or memory-intensive operations can have a detrimental effect on the performance and may become potential computational bottleneck points.
+Slow or memory-intensive operations can have a detrimental effect on the performance and may become potential computational bottlenecks.

 Computation overheads are reported in Table~\ref{tab:compute_flicker} based on the inference over CPU and GPU (CUDA) for forward ($\downarrow F$) and backward ($\uparrow B$) passes over each operation.
-We observe that our implementations achieve low inference times on CUDA, while remaining memory-efficient.
-This is because of their simplicity and ease of parallelization which enable for running times similar to average pooling.
+We observe that our implementations achieve reasonable inference times on CUDA despite the additional computations in comparison to methods such as average, maximum, power average or sum pooling.